Jobs and Queues Overview

 Changes the Priority of the jobs to be processed.
 Change the setting to Normal, High or Low.

-Allows to edit the queue settings.
+Edit the queue settings.

 Opens the queue’s folder (hot folder).